 Yet this expression might be best understood as the idea of a worldly transcendence, or a type of acceptance for that which will never be permanent.
 In modern times, author Kazuo Ishiguro often ends his great novels with a sense of unresolved conflict, or a sort of resignation to the moments that happened.
 It reiterates how we so often fail to appreciate the transitory nature of the things that summon and shape our different lives.
 In perceiving these layers, we experience the bittersweet, living depths of mono no aware.

 • • •

 As objects, the artworks here are built from pigments, surfaces, coatings, and frames that each carry different qualities of age and time, each transforming like our own surfaces — our skin.
-Contrary to many conservation standards, these artworks 'live' with us, each one changing over time to become something slightly different from the moment before — slowly changing, slowly evolving, slowly becoming something 'other'.
-However we choose to approach these parts of our eternal change, we are only left to ponder, or maybe just revel in this wonder, even when it's not immanently seen.
+Contrary to many conservation standards, these artworks 'live' with us, each one changing over time to become something slightly different from the moment before — slowly evolving to become something 'other'.
+However, we choose to approach these parts of our continuous change—we are only left to ponder and then rise to this wonder of change, even when it's not imminently seen.

 — michael graf